guillermoasaro/paperclip-googledrive/README.md

 3. Go to "APIs & Auth > Credentials" and create a new OAuth 2.0 Client ID; select "web application" type, specify `http://localhost` for application home page.

 4. Now you will have a Client ID, Client Secret, and Redirect URL.

 5. Run the authorization task:
+    ```sh
+    $ rake google_drive:authorize"[path/to/client_secret.json, path/to/credentials.yml, application_name]"
     ```
-    $ rake google_drive:authorize
-    ```
+    NOTE: the `path/to/client_secret.json` path is the file downloaded from Google console.
+    NOTE: the `path/to/credentials.yml` path this file will be created for this task.
+    NOTE: application_name param is the name that you set to the application on Google console.

     When you call this Rake task, it will ask you to provide the client id, client secret, redirect url and auth scope.
 Specify `https://www.googleapis.com/auth/drive https://www.googleapis.com/auth/userinfo.profile` for scope ([more on Google Drive scopes](https://developers.google.com/drive/scopes)).

 6. The Rake task will give you an auth url.
 Simply go to that url (while signed in as the designated uploads owner), authorize the app, then enter code from url in the console.
 The rake task will output valid ruby code which you can use to create a client, in particular, the access and refresh tokens.